singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 Let's start with what the classes are.
 We certainly want a Cell class as well as a Board class.
 We also probably want to have a Game class.

 > We could potentially merge Board  and Game together, but it's probably best to keep them separate.
 Err towards more organization, not less.
-Board can hold the list of Ce1l objects and do some basic moves with flipping over cells.
+Board can hold the list of Cell objects and do some basic moves with flipping over cells.
 Game will hold the game state and handle user input.

 **Design: Cell**